 One of the most important historical and tourist cities in Iran and the capital of Ardabil province is Ardabil city in the west of Iran which had a very important role in the formation and consolidation of the Safavid government in Iran.
 This city is one of the most important tourist cities in Iran with a collection of exquisite historical buildings, special natural effects, and a unique collection of cultural features.
 Every year, this historical city hosts a large number of domestic and international tourists who are eager to its historical and natural monuments.
 According to Iranian opinion, Ardabil during the Safavid period was the center of the revival of Shiism by the Safavids, because the ancestors of the new dynasty that expanded Shiism originated from this city.

 Due to Ardabil's pristine nature, this city is one of the best destinations for nature lovers and eco-tourists.
-The cool summer with Mild weather, colorful autumn, and cold winter with snowcapped peaks is associated with these natural charms and the temptation to travel and re-enter this lively path in the minds of every traveler.
+The cool summer with Mild weather, colorful autumn, and cold winter with snowcapped peaks are associated with these natural charms and the temptation to travel and re-enter this lively path in the minds of every traveler.
 Nevertheless, Ardabil's characteristics are not all in their natural features.
 The existence of countless ancient artifacts belonging to past centuries and various historical periods of the province, on the other hand, reveals the tourist attractions of Ardebil.

 The promotion of Shiism.